RBP Registration Criteria

 A Registered Biological Safety Professional (RBP) is an individual with documented university education or specialized training in relevant biological safety disciplines.
-An RBP has an understanding of infectious diseases, their transmission, and the application of methods to safely control infectious materials in research, clinical, production, testing, educational, developmental and other work environments.
+A RBP has an understanding of infectious diseases, their transmission, and the application of methods to safely control infectious materials in research, clinical, production, testing, educational, developmental, and other work environments.
 RBPs understand the need for and application of biological safety principles and practices.
 They have detailed knowledge of regulatory guidelines and standards impacting work with infectious agents and materials.
-An RBP has understanding of safe methods for manipulating, studying, producing, and containing infectious microorganisms and biological hazards.
+A RBP has understanding of safe methods for manipulating, studying, producing, and containing infectious microorganisms and biological hazards.
 She/he maintains a level of professional knowledge current with new developments in biological safety.
 RBPs understand sufficient cell biology, pathogenic microbiology, molecular genetics, immune responses of hosts, and concepts of infectious transmission to enable them to apply safeguards to work with biohazardous materials, including recombinant DNA manipulation.

 - Graduation from an accredited college or university1,2 with a Baccalaureate degree in a physical or biological science discipline, plus